SteamDatabase/SteamLinux/README.md

 License
 -------
-The contents are under the public domain.
+The contents are licensed under CC0 1.0 Universal.
+For details see [LICENSE](/LICENSE) or [Creative Commons](https://creativecommons.org/publicdomain/zero/1.0/)

 Contribution
 ------------